Louis-Leee/Animate3DGS/README.md

 <img src="./images/runway.gif" width="600px">
 </div>

+The sources code of methods we tried can be found in the file [motion video method].
+The final generated result can be found in the google drive https://drive.google.com/drive/folders/10VHhwZ4RnGIvJjm_OQ-MOkmij5cHy1Lv?usp=drive_link.

 <a id="stagec-section"></a>
 ## Stage C: Depth Estimation on Generated Motion Video
 To generate these depth maps, we leverage state-of-the-art monocular depth estimation models, such as [MiDaS](https://arxiv.org/abs/1907.01341), [DPT](https://arxiv.org/abs/2103.13413), or [Depth Any Video](https://arxiv.org/abs/2410.10815).